Londonderry Rail Trail, NH

 • Londonderry, NH | Merrimack Region

-The start of the Londonderry Trail by Manchester Airport.
+The north end of the rail trail by Manchester Airport.

 Londonderry Trailway's rail trail efforts along the former 1850's Concord Railroad alignment continues to expand, and with each expansion the trail becomes even more popular.
 With the recent extension Northbound to Manchester Airport the trail now boasts 4.5 miles of continuous asphalt paving, making it smooth going for the walkers, bikers and families enjoying the woodland trail.